 Internationally, Time Inc. licenses some 70 editions of its magazines for publication outside the US.
 It publishes more than a dozen magazines in Mexico, including business title Expansión and celebrity magazine Quién, through its Grupo Expansión (GEX) unit.
 Among the some 55 UK titles from IPC are What's On TV and Woman.

 The economic recession in the US has had a significant impact on Time Inc, part of an industry that was already struggling to compete with the increasing amount of free or low-cost content made available by the explosion of digital publishing.
-Since 2008 revenue has fallen 25% to $3.4 billion (it fell about 8% between 2011 and 2012).

 Mergers and Acquisitions

+In 2014 the company acquired Cozi Inc., a Seattle-based maker of mobile and digital family organizing tools.
 In 2013 the company acquired American Express Publishing Corporation, the former publishing operations of American Express.
 The deal came after a 20-year partnership under which Time Inc. managed those publishing operations.